 A Section 33 order is similar to Section 32 but only applies if you are found to be a mentally ill under the definition in the Mental Health Act 2007 (NSW)

-Even if a Magistrate were not prepared to exercise their discretion and divert you pursuant to the Mental Health Provisions, but decides to deal with you pursuant to the criminal justice system, the reports tendered will be taken into account in sentencing.
+Even if a Magistrate was not prepared to exercise their discretion and divert you pursuant to the Mental Health Provisions, but decides to deal with you pursuant to the criminal justice system, the reports tendered will be taken into account in sentencing.